-Flammable hazards without further evaluation.
-Farmlands Protection Farmland Protection Policy Act of 1981, particularly sections 1504(b) and 1541; 7 CFR Part 658 Yes No This project does not include any activities that could potentially convert agricultural land to non-agricultural use.
-The project activities will occur in an area designated as not prime farmland.
-The scope of work includes purchase and construction of a 12 x 16 feet storage warehouse, and this is a construction limited to on-farm structures needed for farm operations.
+The scope of work includes the purchase and installation of an irrigation system, and this is a construction limited to onfarm structures needed for farm operations.
 The project is in compliance with the Farmland Protection Policy Act.
 See the attached Farmlands map, Figure 8.
-Executive Order 11988, particularly section 2(a); 24 CFR Part 55 Yes No The Department of Housing and Urban Development (HUD) introduced new floodplain regulations under 89 FR 30850, effective June 24, 2024, establishing the Federal Flood Risk Management Standard (FFRMS).
-This project was evaluated using the 0.2 Percent-Annual-Chance Floodplain Approach (0.2 PFA) to determine the extent of the FFRMS.
+Executive Order 11988, particularly section 2(a); 24 CFR Part 55 Pes □ □ □ The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
+PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
+The proposed project is located in the municipality of Jayuya; therefore, PFIRM information was not available for the area and therefore not considered in the review.
+The Department of Housing and Urban Development (HUD) introduced new floodplain regulations under 89 FR 30850, effective June 24, 2024, establishing the Federal Flood Risk Management Standard (FFRMS).
 The current project involves non-critical actions that are located outside the 0.2-percent-annual-chance floodplain (500-year flood elevation).
 This approach ensures compliance with the FFRMS, meaning no mitigation is required, and the project adheres to the regulations set forth in 24 CFR Part 55.
-The project is not located in the 100-year floodplain or ABFE special flood hazard area; therefore, no further action is required.
-The project is in compliance with Executive Order 11988.
+The project is in compliance with Executive Order 11988, as amended by Executive Order 13690.
 See attached ABFE Map (Figure 9).
-Historic Preservation Yes No The site was visited on March 25, 2024, by SOI-qualified archaeologist.
+Historic Preservation Yes No The site was visited on February 19, 2024, by SOI-qualified archaeologist.
 Based on the nature and scope of the undertaking,